Jasraj: Training

-He initially trained as a classical vocalist with Pandit Maniram, and later with Jaiwant Singh Waghela, a vocalist and beenkar, and Gulam Qadir Khan of Mewati gharana.
-In addition, he trained under Swami Vallabhdas Damulji of the Agra gharana.
+He initially trained as a classical vocalist with Pandit Maniram, and later with Jaiwant Singh Waghela, a vocalist and beenkar.

 Technique and style

 Classical music

 Although Jasraj belonged to the Mewati gharana, a school of music known for its traditional performances of khayals, Jasraj had sung khayals with some flexibility, adding elements of lighter styles, including the thumri.
 During the initial stages of his career, he was criticised for incorporating elements from other schools of music, or gharanas, into his singing.
 Musicologist S. Kalidas has noted, however, that this borrowing of elements across gharanas has now become more commonly accepted.

 Jasraj created a novel form of jugalbandi called Jasrangi that is styled on the ancient system of moorchhana, between a male and a female vocalist, who each sing different ragas at the same time.
 He was also known for presenting a variety of rare ragas including Abiri Todi and Patdeepaki.